Minimum Payment Calculator

 Is it better to pay the minimum on multiple cards or pay off one first?

-You must ALWAYS pay at least the minimum on every card to avoid late fees and credit damage.
+Standard financial strategies strongly suggest paying at least the minimum on every card to avoid late fees and credit damage.
 However, any extra money should be targeted at one specific card.
 Mathematically, putting all your extra cash toward the card with the highest interest rate (the Avalanche Method) will save you the most money.